razauh/portfolio_optimization/README.md

 ## Acknowledgements

-The implementation is based on the research **Enhancing Portfolio Performance: A Random Forest Approach to Volatility Prediction and Optimization** conducted by **Vedant Rathi, Meghana Kshirsagar, and Conor Ryan from the University of Limerick, Ireland**.
+The implementation is based on the research paper **Enhancing Portfolio Performance: A Random Forest Approach to Volatility Prediction and Optimization** conducted by **Vedant Rathi, Meghana Kshirsagar, and Conor Ryan from the University of Limerick, Ireland**.
 Their insights into using machine learning for financial optimizations have been invaluable.